tigera-solutions/calicocloud-kaas-workshop-demo/modules/host-protection.md

    echo $PUB_IP
    ```

-   Test 30080 port from your shell, the result will be Operation timed out.
+   Test connection to frontend 30080 port from your local shell and Cloud9, the result will be Operation timed out.
    ```bash
    nc -zv <PUB_IP> 30080
    ```